NewportDataProject/data-night/README.md

 1. [Install Docker](https://www.docker.com/community-edition).
 1. In the command shell, navigate to the root of this repository
 1. Run `docker build -t data-night .`  (First time running this may a take a little time)
-1. Now you can connect to your container via a shell `docker run -p 8888:8888 -it sandbox`
+1. Now you can connect to your container via a shell `docker run -p 8889:8888 -it data-night`

 Verify everything is working
 ```shell